likim-ta/Memory-Game/README.md

 * created counter to count number of moves the player has made
 * created star rating that reflects player's performance
 * added congratulations popup when player wins the game

+To view the site on github pages go to https://likim-ta.github.io/Memory-Game/